 My attempt at a keto lasagna didn’t work well, so I switched it to a keto lazy lasagna.
 It was simply ground beef, diced tomatoes, cottage cheese, mushrooms and tomato sauce.
 It was okay but not a huge hit with the family.

 The remaining meals were either leftovers or dining out.
 I made Cheesecake Fat Bombs at the beginning of week three and they were a little too good.
 I found myself eating them several times a day and I believe the sweetness (although it was artificial sweetener) caused cravings and led to more snacking.
 My husband’s birthday also fell at the end of week four and we made the choice to have some pizza and coffee cake.
-We did both in moderation, but it was an obvious deviation from the keto diet.
+We did both in moderation, but it was an obvious deviation from eating keto.

 Week 3: Gained 0.1 lbs